ngi-nix/summer-of-nix/README.md

 organizer       |      3 |           20 |   100 |           2000 |        6000
 grand total     |        |              |       |                |   **91000**

-Contribution toward improvment of deployment stories ("the work") occurs in the context of mob programming groups ("mobs").
+Contribution toward improvement of deployment stories ("the work") occurs in the context of mob programming groups ("mobs").

 Each mob:

-- consist of four participants and a mob programming facilitator.
+- consist of four participants and a mob programming facilitator
 - has a regular weekly schedule
-- de
+- determines its own agenda and objectives within the scope of the program

 ## Format